Page Reviewed / Updated - January 22, 2020

 2) Products and Services that Increase Independence – these are goods and services that contribute towards decreasing the program participant’s reliance on other persons, such as remote controls for operating lighting or household appliances, as well as technology-enabled services, such as personal emergency response and remote monitoring.
 Items to improve the health of the eligible individual, such as nutritional supplements and medications not covered by Medicaid may also be purchased via the monthly allowance allotted by this program.

 3) Home Modifications and Assistive Technologies – participants can save their monthly compensation to put towards the purchase of higher cost items or services, such as wheelchair ramps, stair-glides, walk-in tubs, and other modifications that increase their ability to live independently.
-As mentioned previously, personal emergency response systems may also be covered.

-Families should contact the Independent Choices program directly for more information and to apply.
+Families should contact the Independent Choices program directly for more information and / or to apply.
 One can also download an Independent Choices manual here for additional information.
 Interested parties who are already eligible for Medicaid, should call 1-866-710-0456 for a program pre-screening.

 Those persons who are not yet on Medicaid, must first apply for the program.
 They can learn more about the process here.
 Again, it is emphasized that if one is not sure if they will be eligible, that they consult with a Medicaid planner prior to application.